Last updated Oct 30, 2024

 forge deploy

-You can now test both buttons to fetch data about a user or delete them.
+You can now test both new web triggers to fetch data about a user or delete them.
 If needed, create more users to test custom entities even further.

 Next steps